zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### What changed?

-Liferay Frontend compat Slider has been removed.
+The legacy metal+soy `liferay.frontend.Slider` component has been removed.

 #### Who is affected?

-This affects any code that relies on such component.
+This affects any code that relies on such component, which is usually done via `soy` as `{call liferay.frontend.Slider /}`

 #### How should I update my code?

-There's no direct replacement for this.
-Clay Slider component can be used instead.
+There's no direct replacement for `liferay.frontend.Slider` component which was simply being used as a temporary bridge for legacy behaviour.

+If you have a component that relies on it, you can choose to co-locate a copy of the old implementation and use it locally within your module.

 #### Why was this change made?

-Liferay Frontend compat Slider component is not used and was already deprecated in 7.2.
+The compatibility `liferay.frontend.Slider` component is no longer used and was already deprecated in `7.2`.

 ---------------------------------------